-The Merritt Island Wildlife Refuge offers a shot in the arm for conservation, even in the face of the space program.
+The Merritt Island Wildlife Refuge, in nearby Brevard County, offers a shot in the arm for conservation, even in the face of the space program.
 Through 140,000 acres of acquired land by NASA in 1962 and subsequent acquisition by the U.S. Fish and Wildlife Service, the area is home to scrub habitats that are disappearing elsewhere.
 Information about events, guided tours and lifetime passes is available here.

 Plunge right in